Magnitus-/UserStore/README.md

 Update
 ------

-Method to update one or more users.
+Method to update one user.
 It has the following signature: function(&lt;User&gt;, &lt;Updates&gt;, &lt;Callback&gt;)

 &lt;User&gt; is an object that only needs to contain the right fields to identify the user(s) we want to update.
 If any hashable fields are defined, they will be hashed internally and used to authenticate the user.

 &lt;Updates&gt; is an object that only needs to contain the fields you want to update (if they don't exist, they will be created).
 If any hashable fields are present, they will be hashed internally before storage just like in user creation.

-&lt;Callback&gt; will have a callback as its first argument and the number of deleted users as its second.
+&lt;Callback&gt; will have a callback as its first argument and the number of updated users as its second.

 Ex: